 The first one took place on June 25 and gave us a new look into Cyberpunk 2077, including new clips of game footage (see below) and a bigger look into the world surrounding the metropolis of Night City.

-In the latest night City Wire, CD Projekt Red detailed more about the three backstories you can choose for your main character V. As mentioned earlier, they cover the Corpo, Street Kid, and Nomad backgrounds.
+In another City Wire, CD Projekt Red detailed more about the three backstories you can choose for your main character V. As mentioned earlier, they cover the Corpo, Street Kid, and Nomad backgrounds.

 These origin stories effectively offer different conversation options and ways to approach different missions.
 That promises to make the game even deeper than it first appears.
 And while different origins start in different places in the game world, you can still explore all parts of it but with different experiences depending on the V’s background.